Ryan Stewart (American football)

-Ryan Evan Stewart (born September 25, 1973) is a former American football safety in the National Football League (NFL).
-He played for the Detroit Lions (1996–2000).
+Ryan Evan Stewart (born September 25, 1973) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected 76th overall in the third round of the 1996 NFL draft.
+He played for the Detroit Lions from 1996 to 2000.
 He played collegiately for the Georgia Tech football team.
 He now hosts an Atlanta radio show, 2 Live Stews, with his brother Doug Stewart.

 He was a contributor to ESPN's First Take.